bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 ## Questions.

-Audience: I was just curious, sorry if we already covered this, but is there a way to lock the makers into a fee rate?
+[Audience]: I was just curious, sorry if we already covered this, but is there a way to lock the makers into a fee rate?
 Is that designed?

-Adam Gibson: You mean the Bitcoin network fee rate?
+[Adam Gibson]: You mean the Bitcoin network fee rate?

-Audience: Yeah, I was just imagining, like, if I'm a maker, I could, like, publish the transaction that allows me to get the pre-image, but at a really low fee so it never gets mined.
+[Audience]: Yeah, I was just imagining, like, if I'm a maker, I could, like, publish the transaction that allows me to get the pre-image, but at a really low fee so it never gets mined.

-Adam Gibson: Publish a transaction that allows me to get the fee image. the transaction that allows you to get the pre-image is the funding transaction which is a multi-sig so both parties are signing off on that.
+[Adam Gibson]: Publish a transaction that allows me to get the fee image. the transaction that allows you to get the pre-image is the funding transaction which is a multi-sig so both parties are signing off on that.

-Audience: And the taker publishes it, right?
+[Audience]: And the taker publishes it, right?

-Adam Gibson: Anyone can publish it, it's a multi-sig so whoever finishes first, I mean whoever wants it to go.
+[Adam Gibson]: Anyone can publish it, it's a multi-sig so whoever finishes first, I mean whoever wants it to go.
 The idea with this structure is that anyone, once all the, let's say all the transactions after the funding get signed in advance, and they're all based on a multi-sig, once all of those are signed in advance, that means everyone's agreed, and so they both co-sign the funding transaction which kicks it off.
 I've forgotten the question now.

-Audience: Oh, I was just talking about fee rates.
+[Audience]: Oh, I was just talking about fee rates.
 It sounds like what you're saying is that they're only signing it once they see the fee rates.
 There's no concern like that.

-Adam Gibson: Well, they'd have to agree on the fee rates to sign it, I think is what I'm saying.
+[Adam Gibson]: Well, they'd have to agree on the fee rates to sign it, I think is what I'm saying.
 It's a transaction?
 Okay, I'm getting an odd from Lisa, so I'm probably right.
 Any other questions?
 Yeah, I know it's like a bit of a weird concept.

-Audience: What happens if the fee rate changes between when you've signed, pre-signed all the transactions?
+[Audience]: What happens if the fee rate changes between when you've signed, pre-signed all the transactions?

-Adam Gibson: Yeah, now that's a good question.
+[Adam Gibson]: Yeah, now that's a good question.
 Somebody asked that back in the day about Coin.xt.
 They said, what about fee rates?
 Yeah, so could we...